Phil Olsen (American football): Professional career

-Olsen was selected in the first round (overall #4) of the 1970 NFL draft by the Boston Patriots.
+Olsen was selected in the first round with the fourth overall pick in the 1970 NFL draft by the Boston Patriots.
 Prior to reporting to the Patriots, he suffered a severe knee injury in practice the week of the College All-Star game in Chicago, Illinois when defensive tackle Mike McCoy of Notre Dame fell on his right knee, ending his 1970 season.

 Olsen was declared a free agent by NFL Commissioner Pete Rozelle after the Patriots failed to pick up his option year by the deadline date stated on his contract.
 He signed with the Los Angeles Rams on July 14, 1971.
 In the third of only four times the NFL exercised the Rozelle rule, the Patriots received as compensation a 1972 first-round selection (17th overall- traded to New York Giants for Fred Dryer) and $35,000 to recoup Olsen's signing bonus on July 22 and a third-round pick in the same draft (73rd overall-Jim White) on January 24, 1972.
 He suffered a second injury to the same knee after winning the starting position at right defensive tackle, but came back after five weeks to be the starter for the Rams in 1971 and 1972 next to his brother, Merlin Olsen.
 Merlin and Phil played side-by-side as defensive tackles for the Los Angeles Rams in 1971 and 1972, the only time in NFL history this has ever happened.
 A younger brother, Orrin, played for the Kansas City Chiefs in 1976.
 Merlin, Phil and Orrin were all playing in the NFL in 1976, which is one of the few times in NFL history that three brothers have ever played at the same time.